-Members of the assembly should feel free to obey the Scripture and call for the pastor to pray for the sick at any hour of the day.
+Members of the assembly should feel free to obey James 5:14 and call for the pastor to pray for the sick at any hour of the day.
 Calling on and praying for the sick will take a great deal of the pastor's time, but he must be patient and sacrificial.
-In dealing with the sick, his words should be few, calm, tender, and every syllable point towards Jesus.
-He must be cheerful and attempt to build up the patient's faith.
+In dealing with the sick, his words should be few, calm, and tender.
+He must be cheerful and attempt to build up the patient's faith and to lead him to Jesus.